V-Sekai/manuals/decisions/20220131-github-actions-support.md

 - Maintaining more scripts requires our developer time
 - More codepaths means more QA or pieces that can break.

-[this section can be repeated for each option if more than one option is open for consideration]

 ## Option graveyard:

 - Option: Keep the status quo, which is using GoCD or building manually on the command line.